espressomd/espresso/doc/sphinx/lb.rst

 or Mayavi2 [2]_.
 If you plan to use ParaView for visualization, note that also the particle positions can be exported using the VTK format (see :meth:`~espressomd.particle_data.ParticleList.writevtk`).

+Important: these VTK files are written in multi-piece format, i.e. each MPI rank writes its local domain to a new piece in the VTK uniform grid to avoid a MPI reduction.
+Paraview can handle the topology reconstruction natively.
+However, when reading the multi-piece file with the Python vtk package, the topology must be manually reconstructed.
+In particular, calling the XML reader ``GetOutput()`` method directly after the update step will erase all topology information.
+While this is not an issue for VTK files obtained from simulations that ran with 1 MPI rank, for parallel simulations this is an issue.
+When in doubt, please use the ``parse_vtk()`` method in :file:`testsuite/python/lb_vtk.py` as a guide.

 .. _Choosing between the GPU and CPU implementations:

 Choosing between the GPU and CPU implementations